 Seigle Family Professor in Arts & Sciences, NBER Research Associate

 Ping Wang received a Ph.D. degree in Economics from the University of Rochester in May 1987, being affiliated with Penn State University from 1987 to 1998 and with Vanderbilt from 1999 to 2005.
 His is presently Seigle Family Distinguished Professor of Arts and Sciences at Washington University in St. Louis, Research Associate at the NBER, and Senior Research Fellow at the Federal Reserve Bank of St. Louis and the ABFER of the National University of Singapore.
 His major research areas include Growth and Development, Money and Macroeconomics, Economic Theory, and Spatial/Health Economics.
-He has published over 80 research articles in refereed journals, including American Economic Review, Review of Economic Studies, Journal of Economic Theory (4), Journal of Monetary Economics (3), International Economic Review (5), and Review of Economics and Statistics (2).
+He has published over 90 research articles in refereed journals, including American Economic Review, Review of Economic Studies, American Economic Journal: Macroeconomics, American Economic Journal: Economic Policy, Journal of Economic Theory (4), Journal of Monetary Economics (3), International Economic Review (5), and Review of Economics and Statistics (2).

-He is currently Co-Director of Midwest Macroeconomics Group, Vice President for Planning and Development of the East Asian Institute, Editor of Journal of Macroeconomics, and Associate Editor for Economics Bulletin, Journal of Public Economic Theory, and Regional Science and Urban Economics.
-His research focuses primarily on: (i) micro-founded theory in growth and development, (ii) intertemporally and spatially redistributive policy, (iii) search and match models of labor/family, money/credit and technology, (iv) agglomeration of productive economic activities, (v) labor market consequences of addiction/substance abuse and health/human capital investment decisions, (vi) positive and normative analysis of crime, corruption, casinos and networks, (vii) economic integration, outsourcing, venture capital and institutions, (viii) consequences of migration and trade barriers, (ix) assimilation, technology choice, mismatch and misallocation, and (x) middle-income trap and wage stagnation.
+He is currently Co-Director of Midwest Macroeconomics Group, Vice President for Planning and Development of the East Asian Institute, Editor of Journal of Macroeconomics, and Associate Editor for Economics Bulletin and Regional Science and Urban Economics.
+His research focuses primarily on: (i) micro-founded theory in growth and development, (ii) intertemporally and spatially redistributive policy, (iii) search and match models of labor/family, money/credit and technology, (iv) agglomeration of productive economic activities, (v) labor market consequences of addiction/substance abuse and health/human capital investment decisions, (vi) positive and normative analysis of crime, corruption, casinos, and social networks, (vii) economic integration, outsourcing, venture capital and institutions, (viii) consequences of migration, housing and trade barriers, (ix) assimilation, technology choice, mismatch and misallocation, and (x) middle-income trap and wage stagnation.